qorix-group/process_description/process/process_areas/change_management/change_management_workproducts.rst

    | which changes the scope of the component.
    | Software Modules are also Components (top-level component).

-.. needextend:: "docs/process/change_management" in docname
+.. needextend:: docname is not None and "process_areas/change_management" in docname :+tags: change_management
-   :+tags: change_management